Lenox (company): History

 In 1983, Lenox was acquired by Brown-Forman Corporation.
-Brown-Forman acquired Dansk International Designs and its Gorham Manufacturing Company division in 1991, which were incorporated into Lenox.
+Brown-Forman acquired Dansk Designs and its Gorham Manufacturing Company division in 1991, which were incorporated into Lenox.
 In 2005, Brown-Forman sold Lenox, Incorporated, to collectible manufacturer Department 56 for $190 million.

 The Lenox company archives, not purchased by Department 56, were donated to several repositories.
 China-related archival documents were donated to the Rutgers University Libraries.
 The historical china collections were given to the Newark Museum and the New Jersey State Museum.

 Lenox Sales, Inc., filed for Chapter 11 bankruptcy in 2008.
 On March 16, 2009, Clarion Capital Partners purchased the assets of Lenox and renamed the company Lenox Corporation.
 Lenox continued some manufacture of bone china dinnerware at its plant in Kinston, North Carolina, built in 1989.
 The 218000 sqft plant is situated on 40 acre.
 Its manufacturing capabilities included enamel dot, etch, color, and microwave metals, and eventually became Lenox's only American factory until its closure in 2020.

 In a bankruptcy auction conducted in April 2015, the operating assets of Reed & Barton, a competing maker of flatware, were acquired by Lenox.

 Lenox's brands include Kate Spade New York, Marchesa by Lenox, and Brian Gluckstein by Lenox.

 Lenox ceased production at the Kinston factory on March 18, 2020, due to concerns over the COVID-19 pandemic; on April 17 the company announced that the closure would become permanent, with production expected to resume overseas.

 In July 2020 Lenox announced that they would permanently close all of their outlet and warehouse stores, also citing the COVID-19 pandemic.

 In October 2020, Lenox was acquired by private equity firm Centre Lane Partners.

+In June 2021, Lenox acquired its erstwhile competitor Oneida.